-For structlog, a log entry is just a dictionary called event dict[ionary]:
+To structlog, a log entry is just a dictionary called event dict[ionary]:

 - You can pre-build a part of the dictionary step by step.
-These pre-saved values are called the context. - As soon as an event happens which is a dictionary too it is merged together with the context to an event dict and logged out.
+These pre-saved values are called the context. - As soon as an event happens which are the kwargs of the log call it is merged together with the context to an event dict and logged out. - Each logger with its context is immutable.
+You manipulate the context by creating new loggers using bind() and unbind().